 Zero Interest First Mortgage Loans.
-Proceeds of certain Bonds may in the future be used to acquire as Mortgage Loans certain loans referred to as "Zero Interest First Mortgage Loans."
 Zero Interest First Mortgage Loans are loans which have been made by a non-profit organization to Borrowers in principal amounts equal to the cost of construction of the dwelling, with no interest.
 The Borrowers are expected to contribute a certain minimum number of required hours of "sweat equity" into the construction of the dwelling in lieu of a down payment.
 The annual repayment obligation of Zero Interest First Mortgage Loans is based on a certain percentage of the respective Borrower's gross annual income and the respective maturities of the Zero Interest First Mortgage Loans are derived as a result of the repayment terms.
 The Zero Interest First Mortgage Loans are not insured or guaranteed and do not need to meet any loan-to-value ratios.
 However, in the event of default, the non-profit organization is generally required to substitute the defaulted Zero Interest First Mortgage Loan with a comparable performing Zero Interest First Mortgage Loan or notify the Authority to commence the foreclosure process.
 If the non-profit organization is unable to find a comparable performing Zero Interest First Mortgage Loan, the Authority may, from time to time, agree to accept from the non-profit organization the unpaid principal balance of the defaulted Zero Interest First Mortgage Loan.
-Zero Interest First Mortgage Loans are purchased by the Authority, and they may have cash assistance or a second mortgage loan from other entities.
+Zero Interest First Mortgage Loans are purchased by the Authority, and they may have cash assistance or one or more subordinate mortgage loans from other entities.
 Terms of the Zero Interest First Mortgage Loans may be amended from time to time and the level of such Zero Interest First Mortgage Loans so acquired may be determined by the Authority, to the extent consistent with the then current Cash Flow Statement and Authority Certification required by the related Series Indenture to demonstrate that the Class I Asset Requirement, the Class II Asset Requirement and the Class III Asset Requirement for the particular Series of Bonds will be met after taking into account such terms and level.
 The Authority charges a small one-time, up-front administrative fee for each Zero Interest First Mortgage Loan.